XGFLoader reads xeokit's native binary geometry format (.xgf) into a

 SceneModel, and XGFExporter writes a SceneModel back out as XGF.

-This document describes the binary container, the two on-disk schema versions, and the pipelines a file follows from bytes to a live scene (and back).
+This document describes the binary container, the on-disk schema, and the pipelines a file follows from bytes to a live scene (and back).

-XGF is xeokit's compact binary format for geometry, materials, and textures — the visual half of a model.
-It's positional, length- prefixed, and designed to be loaded in one fetch + a handful of typed-array views.
+XGF is xeokit's compact binary format for geometry, materials, textures, transforms, and objects — the visual half of a model.
+It's positional, length-prefixed, and designed to be loaded from one binary chunk into a handful of typed-array views.

 Two roles: